ressurectit/ng-grid/readme.md

 * Grid supports column templating
 * Grid supports column selection
 * Grid supports dynamic paging change if paging *Component* extends `PagingAbstractComponent`
+* Various types of paging components
+  * `BasicPagingComponet` - Displays pages and items per page, requires total count of items
+  * `LoadMorePagingComponent` - Displayes only one page and allows to load another page on click, requires total count that contains one more item than currently displayed if there is more items to display
 * BasicPaging is set to `OnPush` change detection
+* LoadMorePaging is set to `OnPush` change detection

 ## Installation